shanevarnum/MontyPython/README.md

 * Build ETL setup and deployment environment
 * Determine data sources
 * Create ML model (something simple lets just predict somethin')
-* Store the new data and analyze/visualize it
+* Store the data in the data repo - not sure if another DB setup is needed yet
+* Display the data on an interactive Django page

 Simple, right?